-Anchored in our Seputo Promise, we strive to create an inclusive mode and replace that reflects the expectage that we consider the second of the society with the society where the supported, listened to, as the supported, listened to, and also led to do their personal best.
-Our objective is to provide equalitative across to opport and as a second of the second of

-Our approach is to embed DEAI principles in all programs, processes, and practices that are part of the full spectrum of the employee life cycle.
-We embrace each individual sidvensity through their uniqueness, intainities, and differences that can be expressed in many ways, which may include race, national or ethnic origin, coour, religion, age, pender, sexual orientation, matrimonal status, ovil status, diversity in abilities (physical and cognitive), experiences, thoughts and beliefs, in each case in accordance with our corporate values and the laws of the countries in which we operate.
+Anchoren in cur Saquid Promes, we strive to create an inclusive workplace that reflects the society we live and operate in and strengthens cur individual and collective performance.
+We promote an environment where employees less supported, listened to, and able to do their personal best.
+Our objective is to provide equitable access to opportunities and a sense of bedringing for all.
+This creates a better work environment and fosters individual and team growth.
+Our DEAI Policy is available at www.apuble.com.
+Our approach is to embed DEAI principles in all programs, processes, and practices that are part of the full spectrum of the employees life cycle.
+We emboace each individual ad viewally through their uniqueness, similarities, and differences that can be expressed in many ways, which may include area, nationed or ethnic origin, our region, age, orgender, sexual contention, matrimonial status, ovid status, diversity in abilities (physical and cognitive), experiences.
+Thoughts and beliefs, in each case in accordance with our comparts values and the lives of the countries in which we cerefle.